erik-everardo/isolaatti-js-web-audio-mixer/README.md

 ### HTML with JavaScript example
-This is not the full HTML document, only the part that is related to the librar.
+This is not the full HTML document, only the part that is related to the library.
 Usually, this is included inside the `<body></body>` tag.
 See the **example/index.html** file.
 ```
 <!-- Here we define audio origin using audio tag -->
 <audio track-name="Bass" class="track-audio-element" src="bass.mp3" preload="auto" ></audio>